Scooby-Doo! and Kiss: Rock and Roll Mystery

 Scooby-Doo! and Kiss: Rock and Roll Mystery is a 2015 direct-to-DVD animated crossover comedy mystery film, and the twenty-fifth entry in the direct-to-video series of Scooby-Doo films.
 It was released digitally on July 10, 2015, and was released on DVD and Blu-ray on July 21, 2015.
 The design of the film is inspired by Jack Kirby's comics.
+The film is the second official Scooby-Doo cartoon to feature the band Kiss after the Season 2 episode of What's New, Scooby-Doo?, "A Scooby-Doo Halloween".

 This is the last Scooby-Doo! production featuring Mindy Cohn as Velma Dinkley before Kate Micucci took over that same year.
 It is also Pauley Perrette's last film appearance before her retirement from acting in 2020.

 Plot

 Fred, Daphne, Velma, Shaggy and Scooby-Doo travel to an amusement park called Kiss World to see Kiss at their big Halloween concert and solve a mystery, mostly because Daphne has a crush on Starchild (Paul Stanley), much to Fred's annoyance.
-However, when the gang arrive, security chief and former government defense employee Delilah Domino refuse to let them in due to unexplained reasons, but they sneak in anyway, only to be caught by Delilah, who bans them from Kiss World under the suspicion of vigilantism.
-At that moment, Kiss arrives, and after the gang explains they are there to help, they tell Delilah the kids are free to stay, to which she reluctantly agrees, though she does not trust them just because they are amateur detectives.
+However, when the gang arrive, security chief and former government defense employee Delilah Domino refuse to let them in due to unexplained reasons, but they sneak in anyway, only to be caught by Delilah, who bans them from Kiss World.
+At that moment, Kiss arrives, and after the gang explains they just want to help, they tell Delilah the kids are free to stay, to which she reluctantly agrees, though she does not trust them just because they are amateur detectives and that she is watching them.
 The Demon (Gene Simmons) initially opposes the idea due to Scooby accidentally spraying a water gun on him when he came to Shaggy and Scooby for a surprise visit, but later relents.
-As the gang split up for clues, Shaggy and Scooby are chased by an entity; Kiss comes to their aid.
+As the gang split up for clues, Shaggy and Scooby are chased by an entity until Kiss comes to pull them out of harm's way.
 They tell the gang the entity is called the Crimson Witch, and she has been terrorizing the park for a while, and they need her to disappear before the concert.
-Meanwhile, Delilah blames park supervisor Manny Goldman for the damage caused in Kiss World, threatening to drive him out of business if he doesn't close down the park for safety's sake while vowing to find the gang and "arrest" them.
+Meanwhile, Delilah threatens to hold park owner Manny Goldman accountable before a local town council for property damage caused in Kiss World by the Crimson Witch if he doesn't close down the park for safety's sake.